cstkennedy/cs330-examples/Reviews330.md

 ---

-If you are logged into `atria.cs.odu.edu` or `sirius.cs.odu.edu` you can copy the zip files from
+If you are logged into one of the CS Linux servers you can copy the zip files from

 > `/home/tkennedy/Public/cs330`.